jwdallas/phiveleven.identity/3/README.md

 ### Ratios

-* The ratio widths between the 5 and the space the 11 is horizontaly centered in == ϕ.
+* The ratio of widths between the 5 and the space the 11 is horizontaly centered in == ϕ.
 * 2x thickness of either the lines in the 5 or one of the 11's == the larger part of a golden rectangle.